Setting up Home Assistant OS on the Raspberry Pi

 1. Before we get started, we must download the version of HASS that we need for our device.

-In our case, this decision is based on what version of the Raspberry Pi you are using.
-The Home Assistant team recommends that you use either the Raspberry Pi 4 or 3.
+In our case, this decision is based on the version of the Raspberry Pi you are using.
+The Home Assistant team recommends using any Pi newer than the 3.
+You will want to use the latest Pi for the best performance.

 2. On this page, you will see a list of available downloads.